 “Free to Be Bra” by Lululemon: $42

 It’s dangerously (but let’s be honest, not really for us) low cut and, like all things Lulu, incredibly high quality.
-This is my go-to.
+This is my go-to, and it comes with removable liners to provide a little extra boost.
+If you want to go even bigger, double line it.
+I double-dog dare you.

 The Handful Bra: $42-44

-Their motto: “Flatter, don’t flatten.”
+Their motto: “Flatter, not flatten.”
 And this bra most decidedly does not.
-It’s probably the most audacious in my arsenal, to the point I worry someone might call me out.
+It’s probably the most audaciously padded in my arsenal, to the point I worry someone might call me out.
 My friend MizFit loves this bra so much she wrote a song about it.
 Seriously.
 Bonus: The Handful is an approved mastectomy bra, and the company works to support breast-cancer survivors in a variety of ways.

-My other three favorites are cheapies from Athletic Essentials, Avia, and Marika: The Balance Collection.
-Unfortunately (and somewhat mysteriously), they are nowhere to be found online, but are readily available in discount retailers such as TJ Maxx and Marshall’s.
-Bonus: They cost less than a third of what the others do at around 12 bucks.
+If you’re looking for a lower budget affair, a few options from brands like Avia and Marika are readily available at discount retailers such as TJ Maxx and Marshall’s.
+Even better: They cost less than a third of what the others do at around 12 bucks.

 Leave your favorites — along with a brief explanation of why they rank — in the comments section.
 Tah tah for now!